chriskinsman/github-action-dashboard/README.md

 * Click GitHub Apps
 * Click New GitHub App
     * Add an app name and homepage url
+    * Put your endpoint in for the webhook url - This is optional.
+If you don't configure this the dashboard lag action status.
+For testing you can use https://smee.io but in production you will likely have to look at a solution like https://ngrok.com or https://inlets.dev
+    * Put in a webhook secret
     * Repository Permissions:
         * Action: read-only
+    * Subscribe to events:
+        * Workflow run
     * Where can this GibHub App be installed: Only on this account
     * Should look like: ![General Settings Screen](https://github.com/ChrisKinsman/github-action-dashboard/blob/main/docs/images/ActionDashboardNewGitHubApp.png)
     * Click Create GitHub App
 * You should now be on the general settings page for the app